thacherT1D/webdevstuff/Automated_Testing/Automated_JavaScript_Testing.desc.md

 module.exports = { write, displayString, clear, undo, redo };
 ```
+Run the `npm test` command to check your tests.

 Your manager is happy with the solution and gives you a bonus.
 The next day, customers provide feedback begging for the ability to save the content, and your manager creates a requirement for a `save` method that takes in one argument, which is the path to save the content.
 The method should return a promise.

+Add the following code your `test/editor.js` file:

 ```javascript
 const fs = require('fs');